fiolj/sparta/doc/web/fix.rst

 deleted with the :ref:`unfix<command-unfix>` command, after which its ID can be re-used.

-IMPORTANT NOTE: The :ref:`unfix<command-unfix>` command is the only way to turn off a fix; simply specifying a new fix with the same style and a different ID will not turn off the first one.
+.. important:: The :ref:`unfix<command-unfix>` command is the only way to turn off a fix; simply specifying a new fix with the same style and a different ID will not turn off the first one.

 If you specify a new fix with the same ID and style as an existing fix, the old fix is deleted and the new one is created (presumably with new